RarelyCharlie/rarelycharlie.github.io/_chat/chat01.md

   - 0 You want to be together, and you don't feel that's wrong.
   - 24 You must accept that you cannot be together any more.
 - 2M This morning we had a fight and he walked out.
+- 0I Ah, this is what it's all about.
 - 1Q Which reply reflects what the member just said?
   - 0 He walked out again when you fought this morning.
   - 28 He's hanging out with those people this morning.
   - 32 He should walk out on those bad people, not on you!
 - 2M When he comes back I want to make him stop seeing these people he hanges out with.
-- 1Q Which reply reflects what the member just said?
-  - 26 You should avoid starting another fight when he comes back.
+- 0I And now here's the plan of action.
+- 0I We're basically done.
-  - 0 You'll make him stop seeing them when he comes back.
+- 1L You're going to make him stop seeing them when he comes back.
-  - 26 One day he won't come back if you don't accept the people he hangs out with.
 - 2M I will tell him how unhappy I am so he can understand my point of view.
-- 1Q Which reply reflects what the member just said?
-  - 0 If he understands your unhappiness he'll see it your way.
+- 1L If he understands your unhappiness he'll see it your way.
-  - 26 Try to be happy so that he can be happy.
-  - 26 You shouldn't tell him you're unhappy if it will start another fight.
 - 2M And then if he loves me like he says he does he will do what I ask.
-- 1Q Which reply reflects what the member just said?
-  - 26 He'll be happy if you can try to be happy.
-  - 26 He'll walk out if you fight with him, like he always does.
-  - 0 He'll stop seeing those bad people if he really loves you.
+- 1L He'll stop seeing those bad people if he really loves you.
 - 2M I think it will be OK if I can make him understand.
-- 1Q Which reply reflects what the member just said?
-  - 24 You must believe that everything will be OK so that you can move on from this unhappy time.
-  - 0 Things will turn out for the best if you can get him to understand how unhappy you are.
+- 1L Things will turn out for the best if you can get him to understand how unhappy you are.
-  - 34 It will be OK, honey!
 - 2M So I will wait for him to return and that is what I will do.
-- 1Q Which reply reflects what the member just said?
-  - 25 I'm so proud of you for deciding to wait.
-In a relationship it's important that people give each other space.
-  - 0 You've decided you're going to make him understand, and then it will be OK.
+- 1L You've decided you're going to make him understand, and then it will be OK.
-  - 25 I'm so happy for you!
 - 2M Thank you for your advice.
 - 1L :)
 - 2M Bye.